• Skip to main content

 Many Artists | Salle du Manège

-This is not one single sculpture but a collection of many sculpture that should be visited on any trip to the Louvre.
-Although there is a centerpiece, Worshipper, there is not a single statue of significant importance.
-Many are beautiful and I would be quite proud to have any featured in my home but on the level of the greatest statues in the Louvre, none make the list.
+This is not one single sculpture but a collection of many sculptures that should be visited on any trip to the Louvre.
+Although there is a centerpiece, Worshipper, there’s not a single statue of significant importance.
+Many are beautiful and I would be quite proud to have any featured in my home, but on the level of the greatest statues in the Louvre, none make the list.

-That said, as a collective these statues fill a room, Salle de Manège, that should be visited.
-The mere look and feel of this room allows you to imagine what it is like to be a Borghese off-spring with a palace in Rome.
+That said, as a collective, these statues fill a room—the Salle de Manège.
+Just the look and feel of this room will allow you to imagine what it’s like to be the offspring of a Borghese with a palace in Rome.

 10. Marcellus Divinized into Mercury Psychopomp